Web99-web/metaadvisor.eu/content/news/2026/03/23/digital-euro-ecb-atms-cards-payments-eu.md

 The key focus now is how the digital euro will function in real-world scenarios — including **offline payments**, integration with existing devices, and compatibility with current payment standards.
 This means the digital euro will not replace existing systems overnight, but will instead **be integrated into the current payment infrastructure**.

+## Who is already involved — and why this is an important signal

+The ECB is no longer operating at the level of concept — it has already opened applications for experts who will take part in building the digital euro.
+Through its Rulebook Development Group (RDG), the central bank is actively seeking industry professionals who will define how the digital euro will function in practice — from ATMs and point-of-sale terminals to the entire payment acceptance system.

+This includes technical specifications for devices, communication standards, support for offline payments, and the integration of the digital euro into existing infrastructure across the eurozone.

+Another part of the work focuses on certification and approval — defining who can participate in the system and under what conditions.
+Banks, fintech companies and payment service providers will need to go through testing and approval processes to support digital euro usage.

+👉 In other words: the ECB is no longer planning — **it is building a system and actively looking for the people who will build it.**

 {{< support1 >}}

 ## Who is already involved